YisiLuo/Continuous-Representation-Zoo/README.md

 - Alex A. Gorodetsky and John D. Jakeman.
 Gradient-based optimization for regression in the functional tensor-train format.
 Journal of Computational Physics, 2018. [<a href="https://www.sciencedirect.com/science/article/pii/S0165168415000614">paper</a>]

 - Nikos Kargas and Nicholas D. Sidiropoulos.
-Nonlinear system identication via tensor completion.
-In Proceedings of the AAAI Conference on Articial Intelligence, 2020. [<a href="https://www.sciencedirect.com/science/article/pii/S0165168415000614">paper</a>]
+Nonlinear system identiffcation via tensor completion.
+In Proceedings of the AAAI Conference on Artiffcial Intelligence, 2020. [<a href="https://www.sciencedirect.com/science/article/pii/S0165168415000614">paper</a>]

 - Nikos Kargas and Nicholas D. Sidiropoulos.
 Supervised learning and canonical decomposition of multivariate functions.
 IEEE Transactions on Signal Processing, 2021. [<a href="https://ieeexplore.ieee.org/document/9340610">paper</a>]